 As long as the disability or blindness developed before the age of 26, there are no age restrictions.

 If a Beneficiary is under the age of 18, they must have an Authorized Legal Representative (“ALR”) do it for them.
-An ALR is a Custodian for the Beneficiary, such as a Parent, legal guardian or a person authorized under a power of attorney.
+An ALR is a Custodian for the Beneficiary, such as an individual selected by the Beneficiary, or the eligible individual’s agent under a power of attorney, conservator or legal guardian, the spouse, a parent, a sibling, a grandparent, or a representative payee (whether an individual or organization) appointed by the Social Security Administration (SSA), in that order.
 Learn more about the role of an ALR.

 There is no account maintenance fee.
 It is free to request a withdrawal via ACH or a check.
 If you choose to opt out of electronic statements, there is a $10 per year fee for paper statements.

 There is a small investment fee that ranges between 0 and 29 bps (from $0 to $2.90 per year per $1,000 in the Account).
 Additional fees may be assessed based on how you use the Account.

 If you choose to sign up for a prepaid card, there will be a $2.50 per month fee.
 Additional prepaid card fees may be assessed based on how you use your prepaid card.

 Please see the Program Description & Participation Agreement for more information about fees.

 If you’re an Authorized Legal Representative of more than one Beneficiary, you can open an Account for a new Beneficiary from the Account you currently administer in a few steps.
 Once you’re signed into the ABLE United Account, look for the “Add an Account” link in the upper right corner of the screen, or in the navigation on your mobile device.
 Click it and follow the steps to create a new ABLE United Account for a new Beneficiary.